 Cost of Acrylic Countertop

 Acrylic countertops are also referred to as solid surface countertops and are sold under many brand names.
-Each brand is a proprietary and often patented product with unique characteristics.
 These types of countertops rose in popularity in the 1950s and 1960s but lapsed in the 1990s and 2000s as luxury materials like marble rose to the top.
 Today, acrylic countertops are gaining a new foothold as the latest technology has allowed manufacturers to create a wide range of colors, patterns and textures that can mimic more expensive materials.

 - Minimum: $11.97 per finished square foot of acrylic countertops